 The sample lease agreement below describes a contract between “Landlord” Anna Kyle and “Tenant” Nicole Chang.
 She agrees to rent a condominium in Orlando for $800 per month for a fixed term.
 The tenant agrees to pay for all utilities and services for the premises.

 This is an excellent example of a simple lease agreement’s provisions and how one should look in its final form.

 Florida imposes additional requirements for landlords and tenants when executing a lease agreement.
 For example, Florida Statutes require leases and rental agreements to include the following:

-- There is no limit as to the amount of security deposit a landlord can require from a tenant.
+- There is no limit on the amount of security deposit a landlord can demand from a tenant.
 (No statute)